basho/riak-java-client/.github/CONTRIBUTING.md

 * Whether your contribution is for a bug fix or a feature request, **create an [Issue](https://github.com/basho/riak-java-client/issues)** and let us know what you are thinking.
 * **For bugs**, if you have already found a fix, feel free to submit a Pull Request referencing the Issue you created.
 * **For feature requests**, we want to improve upon the library incrementally which means small changes at a time.
 In order ensure your PR can be reviewed in a timely manner, please keep PRs small, e.g. <10 files and <500 lines changed.
 If you think this is unrealistic, then mention that within the Issue and we can discuss it.
+* For help on running Integration tests, please see [The README section on this subject](https://github.com/basho/riak-java-client#contributing).

 ### Pull Request Process

 Here’s how to get started:

+* [Create an Issue](https://github.com/basho/riak-java-client/issues/new) that explains the bug or new feature.
 * Fork the appropriate sub-projects that are affected by your change.
 * Create a topic branch for your change and checkout that branch.
      `git checkout -b some-topic-branch`